Crystal Chute Moves on Pipe Dreams: Permutation indexing the Demazure Crystal

 In \cite{edelman_balanced_1987}, Edelman and Greene provide a Schur expansion for Stanley symmetric functions via an insertion algorithm for adding the letters of an ordered alphabet to a tableau, as follows.

 \begin{definition} Let $P$ be a Young tableau, let $P_i$ represent the $i^\text{th}$ row of $P$ from the bottom, and let $x$ be a letter in an ordered alphabet.
-The \emph{Edelman-Greene insertion of $x$ into $P$}, denoted $P \leftarrow x$, is the tableau created by letting $x_0 = x$, and applying the following algorithm, beginning with $i = 0$:
+The \emph{Edelman--Greene insertion of $x$ into $P$}, denoted $P \leftarrow x$, is the tableau created by letting $x_0 = x$, and applying the following algorithm, beginning with $i = 0$: